forrestguest/lora_messenger/README.md

 Instructions:
 1. Download everything you'll need
     - The code.py and msg_config.json from this repository
+    - The encryption libraries from this repository (source: https://www.nayuki.io/page/cryptographic-primitives-in-plain-python)
     - The Mu code editor (https://codewith.mu/)
     - The circuitpython installer (https://circuitpython.org/board/feather_m4_express/)
     - The circuitpython libraries (https://circuitpython.org/libraries)
-    - The encryption libraries from this repository (source: https://www.nayuki.io/page/cryptographic-primitives-in-plain-python)
  2. Install Mu on your computer
+ 3. Assemble the LORA featherwing by soldering on the uFL connector and the two fly wires - CS to A3 and RST to A4, if you want to use the code without changes
- 3. Assemble the feathers by soldering on the uFL connector and all of the headers.
-I put some of them on upside down in order to keep the boards as close to the screen as possible.
+ 4. Solder on all of the headers.
+I put some of the headers on upside down in order to keep the boards as close to the screen as possible.
 Don't put the case on yet.
- 4. Open Mu and plug in the USB cable
+ 5. Open Mu and plug in the USB cable
- 5. Double click the reset button to put the feather into flashing mode.
+ 6. Double click the reset button to put the feather into flashing mode.
 The USB drive should disappear and you should get a drive named *SOMETHING*BOOT
- 6. Copy and paste the circuitpython UF2 onto the drive.
+ 7. Copy and paste the circuitpython UF2 onto the drive.
 It should reboot, and the drive name should switch back to CIRCUITPY.
- 7. Open the boot.txt and make sure the version has been updated.
+ 8. Open the boot.txt and make sure the version has been updated.
- 8. Unplug everything and assemble the case, plug in the battery and antenna.
+ 9. Unplug everything and assemble the case, plug in the battery and antenna.
 I needed a pair of offset tweezers in order to seat the antenna correctly.
- 9. Generate a key.
+ 10. Generate a key.
 Open IDLE or another python editor (Mu doesn't seem to have an interactive console), and enter the following commands:
      - import random
      - '%030x' % random.randrange(16**32)
- 10. Edit the msg_config.json file and update the key with the result of the above, and set the device name to something useful.
+ 11. Edit the msg_config.json file and update the key with the result of the above, and set the device name to something useful.
 Only 10 characters will be used.
- 11. Plug the usb back in and copy the following files into the main drive from this repository:
+ 12. Plug the usb back in and copy the following files into the main drive from this repository:
      - code.py
      - msg_config.json
- 12. Edit the
+ 13. Edit the
- 13. Copy the following files into the lib directory from the encryption folder of this repository:
+ 14. Copy the following files into the lib directory from the encryption folder of this repository:
      - aescipher.py
      - cryptocommon.py
- 14. Copy the following files into the lib directory from the circuitpython library zip file:
+ 15. Copy the following files into the lib directory from the circuitpython library zip file:
      - the entire adafruit_bus_device folder
      - the entire adafruit_display_shapes folder
      - the entire adafruit_display_text folder